Why Do I Need a W-2?

 All employers must file a W-2 for each employee.
 This document reports the amount of income you earned at that job, as well as your federal, state, Social Security, and Medicare taxes withheld.
 In addition, your W-2 offers details on other contributions you made during the year, such as those related to your retirement fund and healthcare.

 If you have switched jobs, you will need to get a W-2 from your former employer as well as your current employer before you file your tax return.
-This can be a little confusing at the best of times, but can get even trickier if a former employer doesn’t cooperate.
+This can be a little confusing at the best of times and can be even trickier if a former employer doesn’t cooperate.

-If you do not receive a physical copy of your W-2 within a reasonable time, then there are some steps you can take to follow up:
+If you do not receive a physical copy of your W-2 by mid-February, there are some steps you can take to follow up:

 Contact your former employer directly.
 Reach out to the HR department of your former organization and confirm they have the correct contact information for you.
 If the organization is a small startup without a formal HR department, then try speaking to your former boss.
 If there has been an honest mistake, it is likely that a single phone call will clear up the matter.

 If directly reaching out doesn’t help, it’s time to contact the IRS.
-If your former employer does not act on your request for following up on your W-2 or has decided to be incommunicado, then it is time to escalate matters by conveying this to the IRS.
-Provide the IRS with your previous employer’s Employer Identification Number and the IRS will send them a reminder notice.
+If your former employer does not act on your request for following up on your W-2 or you are unable to reach them, then it is time to reach out to the IRS.
+Provide the IRS with:

 It is also possible you have misplaced your W-2 or are wondering about how to get a W-2 from previous years you may have lost.
 Again, contacting your employer or former employer is the best way to accomplish this task.